cybozu/neco-containers/bmc-log-collector/docs/design.md

 #### Advantages of Method 1
-Workload can be controlled by the number of worker tasks
+- Workload can be controlled by the number of worker tasks

 #### Disadvantages of Method 1
-Management of queues and worker processes becomes complicated
+- Management of queues and worker processes becomes complicated

 #### Advantages of Method 2
-Simplifies Go programming
+- Simplifies Go programming

 #### Disadvantages of Method 2
-Load surges occur at the beginning of each collection cycle when there are many target BMCs, Unable to control the load.
+- Load surges occur at the beginning of each collection cycle when there are many target BMCs,Unable to control the load.

-#### Decision
+### Decision and Reason
 Method 2
 With the current number of BMCs, load is not a problem.